cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 1. Call [`keeper.GetAllStoredGame()`](https://github.com/cosmos/b9-checkers-academy-draft/blob/player-info-handling/x/checkers/keeper/stored_game.go#L50) to get an array with all the games.
 2. Keep only the games that have a winner.
 3. Then for each game:
-    1. Call `keeper.GetPlayerInfo` or, if that is not found, create player info.
-Both for the black player and the red player.
+    1. Call `keeper.GetPlayerInfo` or, if that is not found, create player info both for the black player and the red player.
     2. Do `+1` on `.WonCount` or `.LostCount` according to the `game.Winner` field.
 In the current saved state, there is no way to differentiate between a _normal_ win and a win by forfeit.
     3. Call `keeper.SetPlayerInfo` for both black and red players.